 Revival makes weight loss simple – and beautiful!†

-Enjoy a naturally-concentrated (6x) Revival Bar or Shake as a meal supplement with a multivitamin.
-Use Revival’s Baked Soy Protein Chips to boost protein intake, decrease between-meal/late-night snacking and increase energy.
+Enjoy a naturally-concentrated (6x) Revival Shake as a meal supplement with a multivitamin.
+Decrease between-meal/late-night snacking.
 Combine with a sensible diet (lower calories) & exercise plan (burn more calories).

 - Lose 1 – 2 lbs. per week.
 Individual results vary.